devjgm/papers/cpp_civil_time.md

 certain periods because the rules may change at the whim of a region's local government.
 For this reason, time zone rules are often compiled into data snapshots that are used at runtime to perform conversions between absolute and civil times.
-A proposal for a standard time zone library is presented in another paper (XXX: jgm add a link here).
+There is currently no standard library supporting arbitrary time zones.

 The C++ standard already has the `<chrono>` library, which is a good implementation of *absolute time*.
 This paper proposes a standard *Civil Time*